OscarYuen/go-graphql-starter/README.md

 [![GitHub license](https://img.shields.io/github/license/OscarYuen/go-graphql-starter.svg)](https://github.com/OscarYuen/go-graphql-starter/blob/master/LICENSE)

 This project aims to use [graph-gophers/graphql-go](https://github.com/graph-gophers/graphql-go) to build a starter web application.
+This project has already been used as backend application in production.

+In case you need to get called from another frontend side, CORS may needed to be enabled in this application as this project mainly focuses on backend logic at this stage.

-This project would be continuously under development.
+This project would be continuously under development for enhancement.
 Pull request is welcome.

 #### RoadMap:
 - [x] Integrated with sqlx